Non-profit website

 Overview

-Initial usability testing was done with pet owners who had adopted at least one pet from the Humane Society of Utah.
-Feedback from these interviews informed our thinking and contributed to the designs we created.
-Further testing with users and stakeholders informed final design decisions and more information added for at-home pet care.
+Initial usability testing was done with pet owners who had adopted from the Humane Society of Utah.
+Feedback informed the designs created, and further testing helped finalize decisions, especially for at-home pet care information.

 Exploratory Usability Research